Redherring32/OpenTendo/README.md

 ## Repository Structure:

-* Board Files: Contains all files necessary to open the project in KiCad, as well as the schematic
+* Board Files: Contains all files necessary to open the project in KiCad, as well as the schematic and schematic symbols

 * Component Footprints: Contains a library of all the custom footprints used on the board

-* Schematic Symbols: Contains all the custom schematic symbols made for this project

 The files required to order PCBs can be found under releases.